 Thank you for considering me as your editing partner.
 My goal is to help you make your book the best it can be.
 As a freelance article and book author, I know the pain of a red-inked manuscript coming back from an editor.
 I promise I’ll be kind.

 I have edited a wide range of fiction and non-fiction books by first-time authors as well as experienced writers.
-Non-fiction topic categories I’m comfortable working with include science, biology, family history, organizational history, history, biography, business, art, craft, jewelry, and environment.
+Non-fiction topic categories I’m comfortable working with include science, biology, history, biography, business, art, craft, jewelry, and environment.
 I also edit conference publications, conference summaries, and conference dailies.
 Fiction genres I work with include suspense, mystery, urban fantasy, paranormal, romance, young adult, science fiction, and women’s fiction.
 If it’s not on this list, please enquire.
 I’ll be happy to tell you if it’s something I feel confident working with or not, though frankly, I read a lot on a wide range of topics and subjects.

 Topics I’m not comfortable editing include: erotica, memoir, spirituality, religion, computer/tech, politics, plays, screenplays, and academic works.
 I choose not to work with manuscripts that include graphically violent scenes, such as torture, rape, or even consensual violent sex.

 Different Levels of Editing

 When looking for editorial help, be sure you understand just what the editor is offering.
 I offer copyediting and substantive or content editing.

 - Character development, plot, dialogue, pacing